Medical malpractice is a difficult area of law that involves complex rules regarding standard of care and requires detailed legal knowledge.

 The adversary in a medical malpractice claim may include doctors, nurses, major hospitals, clinics, nursing homes, and/or physicians’ offices.

-If you have been the victim of an injury caused by medical malpractice in Columbia, contact an attorney with the experience to prove that medical malpractice occurred.
+If you have been the victim of an injury caused by medical malpractice, contact a Columbia personal injury lawyer with the experience to prove that medical malpractice occurred.

 Kentucky applies a pure comparative fault standard to all personal injury cases, which includes medical malpractice cases.
 This standard allows for a percentage of fault to be assigned to each party in the case, which in turn is applicable to the verdicts.
 Under this standard, if the victim has any fault attributed to them, their award would be reduced.